 What Happens During a CBT Session?

 Sessions are usually once a week or once every two weeks, and lasts between five and 20 sessions, with each session lasting 30-60 minutes.
 During the sessions, the therapist breaks down problems into their separate parts – such as thoughts, physical feelings and actions to see if they’re unrealistic or unhelpful.
 What effect is it producing?
-Therapists help work out how to change unhelpful thoughts and behaviours; then ask you to practice these changes in your daily life.
-You’re asked to bring the outcomes to the next session for discussion.
+Therapists help work out how to change unhelpful thoughts and behaviours; then ask you to practice these changes in your daily life, and bring evidence.

 The aim of therapy is to teach the client how to apply the skills to daily life and stop having negative impacts on their life – even after the course of treatment finishes.